a-kenji/flake-edit/README.md

           Remove a specific flake reference based on its id list
           List flake inputs
-  help
+  update
+          Update inputs to their latest specified release help
           Print this message or the help of the given subcommand(s)